Natialuk/Data-Science-Blog-Post/README.md

 I tried to check what are the parameters with the highest impact on attrition.
 Using Support Vector Machine classifier I managed to predict attrition with an accuracy score of 84% and extracted the features with the highest impact on the model results.
 We can see that education and job roles has a high impact on attrition.
 #### result num 3:
 Using Random Forests Model I managed to make a prediction with almost 98% accuracy.
 To make sure that I don't have overfitting I used GridSearchCV(cv = 5).

+## Acknowledgements:
+1. Udacity - for giving me this project as part of Data Science nanodegree
+2. Kaggle - for the data and the problem statement